No-arbitrage of second kind in countable markets with proportional transaction costs: Introduction

-Under the so-called {\sl efficient friction} assumption, namely $\pi^{ij}_t\pi^{ji}_t>1$ for all $i,j$ and $t\le T$, and under suitable no arbitrage conditions (e.g. the strict no-arbitrage condition of \cite{KSR01} or the robust no-arbitrage condition of \cite{schach}, see also \cite{KSR04}), one can show that there exists a martingale $\hat Z=(\hat Z_t)_{t\le T}$ such that, for all $t\le T$, $\hat Z_t$ lies in the interior of the (positive) dual cone $\hat K'_t$ of $\hat K_t$, which turns out to be given by
+Under the so-called \textit{efficient friction} assumption, namely $\pi ^{ij}_t\pi^{ji}_t>1$ for all $i,j$ and $t\le T$, and under suitable no arbitrage conditions (e.g., the strict no-arbitrage condition of \cite {KSR01} or the robust no-arbitrage condition of~\cite{schach}; see also~\cite{KSR04}), one can show that there exists a martingale $\hat Z=(\hat Z_t)_{t\le T}$ such that, for all $t\le T$, $\hat Z_t$ lies in the interior of the (positive) dual cone $\hat K^*_t$ of $\hat K_t$, which turns out to be given by

-The martingale $\hat Z$ has then the usual interpretation of being associated to a fictitious frictionless market which is cheaper than the original one, i.e.~$\hat Z^j_t/\hat Z^i_t<\pi^{ij}_t$, and such that the classical no-arbitrage condition holds, i.e.~$\hat Z$ is a martingale.
-This generalizes to the multivariate setting the seminal result of \cite{JKequi}.
+The martingale $\hat Z$ has then the usual interpretation of being associated to a fictitious frictionless market which is cheaper than the original one, that is, $\hat Z^j_t/\hat Z^i_t<\pi^{ij}_t$, and such that the classical no-arbitrage condition holds, that is, $\hat Z$ is a martingale.
+This generalizes to the multivariate setting the seminal result of~\cite{JKequi}.

-The existence of such a martingale can then be extended to the continuous setting, see \cite{GuRaSc08} for a direct approach in a one-dimensional setting and \cite{GrepaKaba} for a multivariate extension based on a discrete time approximation, which in turns allows to prove that the set of attainable claims is closed is some sense, see e.g. Lemma 12 and the proof of Theorem 15 in \cite{campischach}, see also \cite{BoCh09} and \cite{DeDeKa}.
-Such a property is highly desirable when one is interested by the formulation of a dual representation for the set of super-hedgeable claims, or by existence results in optimal portfolio management, see the above papers and the references therein.
+The existence of such a martingale can then be extended to the continuous setting (see~\cite{GuRaSc08} for a direct approach in a one-dimensional setting and~\cite{GrepaKaba} for a multivariate extension based on a discrete time approximation), which, in turn, allows us to prove that the set of attainable claims is closed is some sense; see, for example, Lemma 12 and the proof of Theorem 15 in \cite {campischach}; see also~\cite{BoCh09} and~\cite{DeDeKa}.
+Such a property is highly desirable when one is interested by the formulation of a dual representation for the set of super-hedgeable claims, or by existence results in optimal portfolio management; see the above papers and the references therein.

 The aim of this paper is to propose a generalized version of the above results to the context of discrete time models with a {countable infinite} number of assets, with the purpose of providing later a continuous time version.